gracejychang/rat-dreams-game/README.md

 - **Collisions:** Handles object interactions, such as pickups, damage, and power-ups.
 - **Object Spawner:** Randomly spawns game objects into the scene to keep gameplay dynamic.
 - **Sprites:** Custom sprites created using [Pixilart](https://www.pixilart.com/draw).

+### Why these additions?
+I chose these additional systems because they represent a knowledge in basic game mechanics that can be used for both tightly-scoped, small games or in large, complex systems.
+As a developer, I always look to produce the "simplest" solution to complex problems.
+I think it is easy to over-engineer, but it is very difficult to design systems that are simple & easy to understand.
+I aim for this mindset because simplicity in software typically means it will be easier to understand, scale, or extend over time.

+I’m also passionate about building UIs that feels intuitive to the user.
+A game like Flappy Bird, which is incredibly simple but captured many people's attentions, is something I find very interesting.
+With some knowledge and an interest in human-computer interaction, I designed this game to leverage existing mental models of other games.
+For example:
+    - A familiar vertical gameplay format where objects fall toward the player
+    - Arrow buttons to move players and use of the spacebar to attack — standard mechanics in many games

+This approach aligns with key HCI principles such as recognition over recall & leveraging existing mental models, making the game more accessible and reducing the cognitive load for players.

+## 📝 Reflection
+This project reflects who I am as a developer: someone who values thoughtful design, robust architecture, and forward-thinking solutions.
+Many of the systems were built with scalability in mind — for example, several architectural decisions focused on how easy it would be to add new collectible items in the future.
+I also care about good user experience: I value intuitiveness and interfaces that are easy/fun to use.
+I care a lot about end users, and every experience I build to bring some type of delight or ease.

+This project also represents who I am outside being a developer.
+I love expressing myself through creative endeavours, so it was only natural that I made custom sprites for this project.
+From visual arts and writing, to playing music and baking, these are all creative pursuits I have made outside of my work as a software developer.

+I've found that game and AR/VR development to be one of the most fun and fulfilling ways to combine creativity and technology.

 ## 🚧 To Improve
 **Unit Tests** Due to time contraints, unit tests weren't included.